moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 # Prior and Existing Specifications {#priorart}

-* Note - need to edit the following paragraph to reflect new draft scope
+* Note - need to edit this section to reflect new draft scope and add short characterization of WARP protocol.

 Several existing draft specifications and protocols already exist which base their implementation around using existing Media Transport Protocols on top of QUIC, or define